BabaYara/DSGE_BSDE/docs/index.md

 These notebooks walk through defining a network, setting up ``KFACPINNSolver`` and running the optimisation loop.

-The repository includes a small CSV dataset `data/dividend_draws.csv` tracked with `dvc`.
-Run ``dvc repro fetch-data`` after cloning to fetch the file.
+The repository includes a small CSV dataset `data/dividend_draws.csv` which is committed to the repository.
+To regenerate the file run ``python scripts/generate_dividend_draws.py``.